 Antidepressants like desvenlafaxine (Pristiq), duloxetine (Cymbalta), sertraline (Zoloft) and venlafaxine (Effexor) have become extremely popular.
 Millions take such drugs regularly.
-When such medications are prescribed, doctors do not always warn patients that discontinuing the pills can be challenging.
+We have even seen commercials for online prescribing services.
+You can get a prescription for an antidepressant without even seeing a doctor.
+When such medications are prescribed, clinicians do not always warn patients that discontinuing the pills can be challenging.
 Stopping duloxetine (Cymbalta) too quickly can lead to some scary side effects, as this reader relates:

 Q. No one ever told me just how hard it would be to come off Cymbalta.
 I have constant brain zaps and ringing in my ears.
 I get angry and break out in fits, yelling then crying.

 Sunlight hurts my eyes and loud noise makes me crazy.
 I’m dog-tired with no energy, but I can’t sleep.
 If I do happen to sleep I get stuck in a world between awake and dreaming where my dreams seem real and most of them are nightmares.

 Am I losing my mind?
 I wonder if I need to be committed.

 My family is scared and unsure how to help.
 My 7-year-old daughter cries to me, “Please don’t leave me, mommy.
 I don’t want you to die!”
 It’s breaking my heart.